corestoreio/caddy-esi/README.md

 Default setting: `host` and `path`.
 Attention: The more granular you define the more possibility occurs that your RAM will be filled up (will be fixed ...).
 - `allowed_methods` optional, defaults to GET only.
+- `log_file` optional, default logging disabled.
+Put in here either a file name or the wordings stderr or stdout to write to those file descriptors.
+If empty, logging is disabled.
+- `log_level` optional, default logging disabled.
+Debug is most verbose.
+If empty or unknown, logging is disabled.
+- `log_format` not yet supported.
+Ideas?
 - ... ?

 ## Supported ESI Tags